 Unfortunately, this joyous holiday turns out to be disastrous for so many homeowners and their loved ones.
 With all the cooking, socializing, and drinking that happens in the same place, tragic accidents can occur every year on this otherwise great holiday.
 Learn how to protect your home when the festivities start with these Thanksgiving safety tips.

 Thanksgiving Safety Tips for Homeowners

-Hosts aren’t the only ones who need to watch out for their properties on Thanksgiving Break-ins always increase around the holidays because burglars know that homeowners are less likely to be home.
-Whether you’re hosting or going to a family member’s household, it’s essential you protect your property.
-If you’re going to be gone for a few days, set your burglar alarm, put lights on timers, and let trustworthy neighbors know when you’ll return so they can report any suspicious activity to the policy.
+- Secure your house: Hosts aren’t the only ones who need to watch out for their properties on Thanksgiving.
+Break-ins always increase around the holidays because burglars know that homeowners are less likely to be home.
+Whether you’re hosting or going to a family member’s household, you must protect your property.
+If you will be gone for a few days, set your burglar alarm, put lights on timers, and let trustworthy neighbors know when you’ll return so they can report any suspicious activity to the police.
 As a host, remember to lock windows and doors so that strangers cannot enter the house unknowingly.

 Thanksgiving is a wonderful time to spend with family and friends.
 These useful safety tips can help you enjoy the day without worry.
-What’s more, as long as your home is covered with a good homeowners insurance policy, you should relax and enjoy the fun with your loved ones!
+What’s more, as long as your home is covered with a good homeowners insurance policy, you can relax and have fun with your loved ones!

 When you’re ready to secure quality homeowners insurance coverage, talk to the friendly experts at Jack Stone Insurance Agency.
 We serve Antioch, Brentwood, and surrounding cities in California.
 Contact us today to get started!